 As Sterling admitted, such a project is full of ambiguities.
 What counts as media, anyway?
 Does it include, for example, delivery mechanisms such as carrier pigeons, pneumatic tubes, or the telegraph?
 Does it include ephemeral means of communication, such as Native American smoke signals?
 What about media production devices, such as unusual typewriter designs?
 Or particular methods of encoding information—say, obsolete computer file formats?
 For that matter, what does it really mean for media to be dead?
 Are there degrees of deadness?
 If media can still be recovered somehow, does it make the cut?
 If a few scattered hobbyists actively use a medium that’s otherwise dead, should it be included?
 If the Vatican uses smoke signals to indicate the selection of a new pope, does it mean that medium is still alive?
 The questions, to which there are no definitive answers, go on and on.
 One could spend months simply trying to define the scope of the project.

-Now, ten years later, The Handbook of Dead Media still does not exist.
-The Dead Media Project itself is, if not dead, barely kicking—the Web site hasn’t been updated since mid-2001, and the mailing list no longer functions.
-Other programs and Web sites devoted to the preservation of old media, especially early audio recordings, are in operation, but as yet, I’ve seen no signs that anything approaching the scope of Sterling’s manifesto is even in the works.
+Now, over 20 years later, The Handbook of Dead Media still does not exist—although Garnet Hertz’s 2009 A Collection of Many Problems (In Memory of the Dead Media Handbook) was a vigorous nod in the right direction.
+The Dead Media Project itself is, if not dead, barely kicking—the website hasn’t been actively maintained since mid-2001, and the mailing list no longer functions.
+Other programs and websites devoted to the preservation of old media, especially early audio recordings, are in operation, but as yet, I’ve seen no signs that anything approaching the scope of Sterling’s manifesto is even in the works.